 Dylan came into our Machine Learning Summer Deep Dive with prior machine learning, computer science, and math experience.
 We tailored the curriculum to meet his skillset and goals.
-First, we reviewed the foundations material with him, and he built small hands-on projects to deepen his understanding of core machine learning concepts.
-Then we developed a project plan that aligned with his interest in psychology and would take his skills to the next level.
+First, we reviewed the foundational material with him, and he built small hands-on projects to deepen his understanding of core machine learning concepts.
+Then, we developed a project plan aligned with his interest in psychology and would take his skills to the next level.
 He and his mentor worked for 7 sessions building out a machine learning app that could extract emotional sentiment from tweets and classify the emotional character expressed in each tweet.
-For students like Dylan, we focus on developing projects from scratch, learning more complex algorithms and systems design, and applying what they learn to topics they are interested in to develop project portfolios for internships and college applications.
+For students like Dylan, we focus on developing projects from scratch, learning more complex algorithms like Deep Learning, and applying what they learn to topics they are interested in to develop project portfolios for internships and college applications.

 It is shocking how busy high school students are these days.
 The natural reaction is to push off things we want to do until there is more time.
 Unfortunately, free time is elusive: there is no better time than now.

 Please contact us here to discuss if your son or daughter is a good fit for machine learning and how to get started now.